sfomuseum/VaporProtomapsiOS/README.md

 This is expected to be a PMTiles database of the entire world downloaded from the [Protomaps Maps Builds website](https://maps.protomaps.com/builds/) and manually copied in to the application's `Documents` folder.
 This can be under the MacOS Finder/iTunes "Files" tab for the device or using the Apple AppConfigurator tool.
 Note that global PMTiles databases are very large (over 130GB) so they take a while to download and to copy to the device.

 If the (`planet.pmtiles`) file is present then the "target" menu will be updated to include it as an option.
+Careful readers will note that the application is looking for the presence of _any_ file named "planet.pmtiles" which means you could put a smaller PMTiles database with the same name in the `Documents` folder and that would work too.
+A future release might first query the `Documents` folders for all the files ending in ".pmtiles" and update the menu accordingly.
+Remember: This is a demonstration application only.

 ![](docs/images/vapor-protomaps-ios-target-menu.png)